Skip to content

 }

 • list_messages: returns the list of messages in the conversation.
-You have full control to add and remove messages from this list.

-Additional environment tools
+Additional environment methods

 There are several variations for completions:

-Tool registry
+Tool registry and function Tool Calling

 • get_tool_registry: returns the tool registry, a dictionary of tools that can be called by the agent.
 By default it is populated with the tools listed above for working with files and commands plus request_user_input.
 To register a function as a new tool, call register_tool on the tool registry, passing it your function.